leoduquesnel/radium-one-test/README.md

-Radium One Test by Léo Duquesnel
+Stock prices simulator by Léo Duquesnel
 ==

 ## How to set up the project: